“Better conversations always lead to better outcomes.

 As well as evidence of more collaborative behaviours, strong team alignment translates into high engagement, low attrition and reduced expenditure associated with events such as rectifying mistakes, replacement hires, less painful departures of team members, and how soon new team members get up to speed and start being effective.

-Minimum 3 months, single site or multi-location, observation sessions, review of meeting cadence and protocol, consisting of one-on-one and team coaching, team alignment workshops, time management skill development, tool selection priorities and targeted mediation.
+Programmes are customised to the needs and challenges of your team. – they range from intensive, short term support to support for the full project term.
+Work is delivered at a single site or multiple locations and consist of observation and live team sessions, review of meeting cadence and protocol, one-on-one and team coaching, team alignment workshops, time management skill development, tool selection priorities and targeted mediation.

 When you hire a skilled Executive Coach, you have your own confidential thinking and sparring partner – someone with holds a safe space for you to explore your thoughts and dilemmas without judgement.
 Accelerated professional development happens here.